DS-100/sp21/grad_proj/gradproject.md

 The following subsections contain the descriptions and additional requirements for each dataset.

-### Topic 1: COVID-19 <a name="covid-19"></a>
+me="covid-19"></a>

 #### Dataset A: Testing and Mortality Statistics <a name="1-a"></a>

+This dataset
-This dataset contains US reports on COVID-19 testing and cases from the [COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19) and CDC (Centers for Disease Control and Prevention).
+### Topic 1: COVID-19 <a na contains US reports on COVID-19 testing and cases from the [COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19) and CDC (Centers for Disease Control and Prevention).
 You can access all the data [here](https://data100.datahub.berkeley.edu/hub/user-redirect/git-pull?repo=https://github.com/DS-100/sp21&urlpath=tree/sp21/grad_proj/Topic%201%20-%20Covid%2019&branch=main) within `Dataset_A.zip` on DataHub:

 * `csse_covid_19_daily_reports_us.csv` contains US daily reports ([documentation](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data#usa-daily-state-reports-csse_covid_19_daily_reports_us))
 * `cdc_death_counts_by_sex_age_state.csv` contains US weekly reports on deaths involving COVID-19, pneumonia, and influenza reported to NCHS by sex, age, group, and state. ([documentation](https://data.cdc.gov/NCHS/Provisional-COVID-19-Death-Counts-by-Sex-Age-and-S/9bhg-hcku))